Main advantages to Embroidery:

 Embroidery is tough and durable.
-It can be used for garments that are washed frequently such as outdoor work wear or catering aprons etc. Any garment that need to be washed at higher temperatures.
+It can be used for garments that are washed frequently such as outdoor workwear or catering aprons etc. Any garment that needs to be washed at higher temperatures.
 Your branding will be visible wash after wash.

 Another advantage of embroidered products is that they are eye-catching.
 The bold, raised nature of the finish stands out on almost any fabric.
 It’s noticeable in a crowd compared to other designs that are simply flat on the fabric.
 If your goal is to bring recognition to your brand, then embroidery is a great option!